zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 default['apache']['docroot_dir'] = '/srv/apache/myapp'
 ```

 Now we have values to use in our recipe.
-Write out the recipe for our web server like this.
+Now it's time to write out our recipe file.
+Modify <code class="file-path">webserver.rb</code>  like this.

 ```ruby
 # ~/chef-repo/cookbooks/myapp/recipes/webserver.rb